The 1930s National Air Races tested the mettle of a new breed of pilot and showcased the cutting edge of aircraft technology.

 In all, the glory and popularity of the great air races of the 1930s were not to be recaptured.
 Nonetheless, the National Air Races of the 1930s have left behind them many great tales of excitement and danger.
 Truly, it was the golden age of American air racing.

-This article was originally published in the May 1999 issue of Aviation History magazine.
-For more great articles subscribe to Aviation History magazine today!
+This article was originally published in the May 1999 issue of Aviation History.
+For more great articles subscribe to Aviation History today!